CurveDocs/curve-docs/docs/curve_dao/curve-dao-token/admin-controls.md

+<h1>Curve DAO Token: Admin Controls</h1>

-The controls within the ERC-20 Curve DAO Token are limited.
-The admin of the contract can only modify the **`name`, `admin`, or `minter`**.
-Since the [**CurveOwnershipAgent**](../ownership-proxy/Agents.md#community-dao) is the current admin of the contract, any changes to these parameters would require a successfully passed DAO vote.
+The **controls within the Curve DAO Token are strictly limited**.
+The admin of the contract can only modify the `name`, `admin`, or `minter`.
+Since the [**CurveOwnershipAgent**](https://etherscan.io/address/0x40907540d8a6C65c637785e8f8B742ae6b0b9968) is the current admin of the contract, any changes to these parameters would require a successfully passed DAO vote.

 ## **Admin Ownership**